Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-\paragraph{Block encoding PES.} In the case of polyatomic molecules, the central source of computational complexity, both in classical and quantum computing is encoding and processing the PES.
-While the DVR representation requires only evaluations of the PES at grid points, the number of matrix elements still scales exponentially with the number of internal coordinates, making it the dominant contribution to the overall complexity, both for quantum and classical computing.
-SELECT-SWAP QROM still requires exponentially (with dimensionality, cf. Tab~\ref{tab:T_cost_Ham}) many operations and qubits to encode the PES.
-To mitigate this unfavorable scaling, we utilize the WH-QROM method.
+In polyatomic molecules, the major source of computational complexity, both in classical and quantum computing is encoding and processing the PES.
+While the DVR representation requires only evaluations of the PES at grid points, the number of matrix elements still scales exponentially with the number of internal coordinates, rendering PES the dominant complexity contribution.
+SELECT-SWAP QROM still requires exponentially (with dimensionality, cf. Tab~\ref{tab:T_cost_Ham}, eq.~\ref{tab:poly_spher_scaling-dvr-fbr}) many operations and qubits to encode the PES.
+To alleviate this unfavorable scaling, we utilize the WH-QROM method.

 In what follows, we present numerical resource estimates for several polyatomic PESs, comparing the standard SELECT-SWAP QROM with our WH-QROM approach.
 We investigated molecules of varying dimensionality and flexibility of bonds.
-Table~\ref{tab:PES-polyaotmic} reports results for methane (CH$_4$), dimethylsulfide (DMS), ethylthiol (ETSH), water (H$_2$O), phosphine (PH$_3$), and the penta-2,4-dieniminium cation (PSB3).
+Table~\ref{tab:PES-polyaotmic} reports results for water (H$_2$O), phosphine (PH$_3$), methane (CH$_4$), dimethylsulfide (DMS), ethylthiol (ETSH), and the penta-2,4-dieniminium cation (PSB3).
 The selected systems are representative for a range of applications, from high-resolution spectroscopy of small molecules (water (3D), phosphine (6D), methane (9D), dimethylsulfide (21D)) relevant for example in modeling exoplanet spectra, to the biologically motivated PSB3, widely used as a model for the protonated Schiff base of retinal (rPSB), the chromophore of light-sensitive rhodopsin proteins~\cite{Hutcheson2021}, and the floppy ethylthiol (ETSH).